 The results at our club are being collated using Sailwave software on the basis that two races can be discounted and the competitor's best results from three of the four events will be used for final selection.

 The protection of the personal data of our members and visitors is a duty that Etherow Country Park Sailing Club accepts willingly.

 We do all we can to comply with the General Data Protection Regulation that was brought into effect in the spring of 2018.

 You can download our full policy by clicking on this link.

 This is probably the easiest place to launch a dinghy in the North West.
 One of very few clubs where you can step straight from solid ground into a boat, staying dry,

 Etherow is a friendly club and we welcome everyone: from those who never have put their foot in a dinghy, to Olympic team coach.

 Membership is affordable and we have some club boats that can be used, for a nominal charge, during the early stages.
-There are plenty of boats for sale within the club and elsewhere for very little money.
+There are boats for sale within the club usually and elsewhere for very little money.